jerdog/auth0-blog/_posts/2018-08-29-nextjs-6-whats-possible.markdown

     }
     ```

-3. `React.Proptypes` has moved into a different package since React v15.5.
+3. `React.PropTypes` has moved into a different package since React v15.5.
 Go ahead and install the new `prop-types` library.

     ```bash
       npm install prop-types
     ```

-4. Update every file that imports `Proptypes` from React to import `Proptypes` from the new library like this:
+4. Update every file that imports `PropTypes` from React to import `PropTypes` from the new library like this:

     ```js
     ...